create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 To work around this problem you must set up a localhost server, then you can access your local files under the web address http://**localhost**/...

+### Using a Browser Extension

+You can use this [Browser Extension](https://webextension.org/listing/access-control.html) to unlock the CORS restrictions imposed by your browser.
+This is useful if you are in development mode.

 ## Using an Application

 There are several applications on the Internet which can make a localhost server.
 Here I would like to recommend you two of them: